2024 House Sitting Statistics – House Sitting Data Trend + Insights Into House Sitting

 We asked house sitters if they sit part-time, full-time, or only on vacation.

-The second most popular answer was for a vacation, this made up 32% of the vote.
+The second most popular answer was for a vacation, which comprised 32% of the vote.
 They will house-sit for a week here and there.

 44% of House Sitters Find House Sits on House Sitting Sites

-We asked house sitters how they find new house-sitting opportunities.
-House-sitting sites was the most popular option with 44%.
+We asked housesitters how they find new house-sitting opportunities.
+House-sitting sites were the most popular option, with 44%.

-About 24% of respondents agreed that they find sits through word of mouth.
+About 24% of respondents agreed they find sits through word of mouth.

-Popular option was within this particular community of 60,000 homeowners and house sitters, it was 20.6% of the vote.
-Then 9.5% of respondents used other groups.
+The most popular option was within this particular community of 130,000 homeowners and house sitters; it received 20.6% of the vote.
+Then, 9.5% of respondents used other groups.

 46% of House Sitters House Sit Abroad